 Alamos Gold Announces Sale of Non-Core Royalties

-/EIN News/ -- TORONTO, Dec.
-22, 2022 (GLOBE NEWSWIRE) -- Alamos Gold Inc. (TSX:AGI; NYSE:AGI) (“Alamos” or the “Company”) today announced that it has entered into an agreement to sell a portfolio of non-core royalties to Metalla Royalty & Streaming Ltd. (“Metalla”) (TSXV:MTA; NYSE American:MTA) for proceeds of USD$5.0 million in Metalla common shares.
+TORONTO, Dec.
+22, 2022 (GLOBE NEWSWIRE) -- Alamos Gold Inc. AGIAGI ("Alamos" or the "Company") today announced that it has entered into an agreement to sell a portfolio of non-core royalties to Metalla Royalty & Streaming Ltd. ("Metalla") MTAMTA for proceeds of USD$5.0 million in Metalla common shares.

 The portfolio being sold consists of three royalties and one silver stream, all of which are on assets not owned by Alamos.
 This includes a silver stream on the Esperanza project in Morelos, Mexico which was sold in April 2022, and royalties on the Fenn Gib South, Ronda, and Northshore West exploration stage projects located in Ontario, Canada.